Bear bile farming - 2021 status

 It’s not all good news however.
 With declining incomes, farmers are drastically cutting food budgets and/or killing bears to sell into the illegal wildlife trade.

-Despite the Vietnamese government not having authority to confiscate bears registered before 2006 (unless a farmer is caught extracting bile), changing attitudes and declining demand combined with a concerted push from conservationists is encouraging some farmers to give up their bears and allow the bears to live out their final years in the safety and comfort of a sanctuary.
+However, changing attitudes and declining demand combined with a concerted push from conservationists is encouraging some farmers to give up the bears and allow them to live their final years in the safety and comfort of a sanctuary.

-It is estimated that are around 400 bears which remain caged on farms or in private households in Vietnam.
-A key problem preventing more rescues at this critical time is the limited amount of sanctuary space available throughout Vietnam.
+It is estimated there are around 300 bears which remain caged on farms or in private households in Vietnam.
+A key problem preventing more rescues at this critical time is the limited amount of sanctuary space available throughout Vietnam as well as the unwillingness of owners to give up bears (despite being caged for at least 16 years).

 Cat Tien Bear Sanctuary

-At our new Cat Tien Bear Sanctuary (CTBS) in southern Vietnam, we're currently expanding infrastructure for the 40 rescued bears we already care for.
-We've just opened our third Bear House 3 , which has finally allowed us to provide all of our rescued bears with access to large, natural forest enclosures.
+At our Cat Tien Bear Sanctuary (CTBS) in southern Vietnam, we're currently expanding.
+We're about to complete our fourth Bear House, allowing us to provide all rescued bears with access to large, natural forest enclosures.

-Our next challenge is to complete additional infrastructure and develop the sanctuary to ensure it is functioning efficiently, providing the best care possible, educating about bear bile farming and wildlife conservation, and fully prepared for any new rescues.
-Thanks to a major two year grant from our key partner, Berlin based animal charity Welttierschutzgesellschaft e.V (WTG), we've been able to immediately get started.
+We are also developing the sanctuary to ensure it is functioning efficiently, providing the best care possible, educating about bear bile farming and wildlife conservation, and fully prepared for any new rescues.
+Much of this is possible thanks to grants from our key partner, Berlin based animal charity Welttierschutzgesellschaft e.V (WTG).

 Our joint project with WTG to end the bear bile trade in Vietnam stretches back to 2014.
-Between 2014 and 2018, WTG provided Free the Bears with grants which helped us construct bear houses and enclosures at the new Cat Tien Bear Sanctuary.
-Furthermore WTG have supported the construction of a Wildlife Hospital, helped us provide ongoing care to our rescued bears including enrichment and veterinary care, provided emergency funding for the rescue of bears, supported research into the welfare of the bears and wild bear populations, and allowed us to initiate an environmental education and enrichment programme.
+Between 2014 and 2021, WTG has provided Free the Bears with grants to help construct bear houses and enclosures at the new Cat Tien Bear Sanctuary.
+Furthermore WTG has supported the construction of a Wildlife Hospital, helped us provide ongoing care to our rescued bears including enrichment and veterinary care, provided emergency funding for the rescue of bears, supported research into the welfare of the bears and wild bear populations, and allowed us to initiate an environmental education and enrichment initiative.

-The new two year commitment from WTG will help us continue to develop the sanctuary, thereby creating additional space for bears to be rescued from the dwindling bile trade in Vietnam.
-Simultaneously, we aim to build on previous work improving the welfare of captive bears while also providing opportunity to improve understanding of conservation issues of both species of bear in Vietnam among the general public.
+As we create additional space for bears to be rescued from the dwindling bile trade in Vietnam, we aim to build on previous work improving the welfare of captive bears while also providing opportunity to improve understanding of conservation issues of both species of bear in Vietnam among the general public.

 We’re incredibly grateful to WTG.
 Without their support, our joint project to end the bear bile trade in Vietnam would undoubtedly have been less realistic.